LukasRuee/UE-Queue-Lite-Plugin/README.md

 5. Restart the editor if prompted.

 ### Build from source
-1. Clone this repositorys `TArrayQueue` into your project’s `Source` folder.
+1. Clone this repositorys `TArrayQueue.h` into your project’s `Source` folder.
 2. Regenerate project files.
 3. Rebuild your project.